-Download the 10 Best Emulators for Android to enjoy classic console games on your android devices.
+Download the Best Emulators for Android to enjoy classic console games on your android devices.

 If you are hungry for retro gaming goodness, why not take it with you wherever you go?
-There is an abundance of emulators that will allow you to play your favorite classic games on your Android device.
-Below are the best emulators for android to relieve your favorite gaming memories wherever you are.
+There is an abundance of best emulators for Android (android emulator apps) that will allow you to play your favorite classic games on your mobile device.

 If you want to get your NES fix, NES.emu is the best choice.
 Supporting Famicom Disk system emulator as well as VS UniSystem Support, Zapper/Gun support, and even the ability to use your favorite Bluetooth/USB gamepad with your device, you will be playing all of your favorite NES titles in no time.